smart-chain-fr/ligolib/advisor/README.md

 The `views_hangzhou` directory contains 3 directories:
 - cameligo: for smart contracts implementation in cameligo and `ligo` command lines for simulating all entrypoints
 - jsligo: for smart contracts implementation in JSligo and `ligo` command lines for simulating all entrypoints

+## Pre-requisites

+You may need to install the following tools:
+- node & npm
+- typescript compiler
+- docker
+- pytezos